The Bondi to Bronte Walk (Highlights and Map)

 Tamarama Beach

-Tamarama Park, located just behind the beach, was upgraded a few years ago.
-It now has excellent BBQ and picnic facilities and a modern cafe with a toilet and shower block.
+Just behind the beach, Tamarama Park was upgraded a few years ago and now features excellent BBQ and picnic facilities, along with a modern café, toilets, and showers.

-From Tamarama Beach, follow the main track heading south to Bronte Beach along Tamarama Marine Drive and Bronte Marine Drive.
+From Tamarama Beach, continue south along the main track via Tamarama Marine Drive and Bronte Marine Drive to reach Bronte Beach.

 6. Bronte Beach

-Bronte Beach is a family-friendly strip of sand, complemented by a large park with excellent BBQ and picnic facilities.
+Bronte Beach is a family-friendly stretch of sand, backed by a spacious park with excellent BBQ and picnic facilities.

 Bronte Beach